The following after-school activities are conducted at Ekya Schools for the academic session 2018-19:

 Classes on Bharatanatyam, Odissi and Contemporary Dance are conducted by trained instructors who help students gain technical proficiency at theses dance style.

 Basketball coaching is conducted on campus for students of various ages.
 Our program trains students for inter-school competitions.
-In addition to Basketball, the campuses provide coaching for Football, Skating, Karate, Table-tennis, Volleyball, Cricket and Badminton.
+In addition to Basketball, the campuses provide coaching for Karate, Gymnastics, Skating, Badminton, Table Tennis, and Cricket.
 We also facilitate indoor games like Chess and Carrom with the provision for Yoga available at all campuses.

 *Subject to availability based on campus.
 Kindly refer to the respective school’s site.